Funding an Expensive Music Education.

 It makes one ponder if paying twice as much just for the degree, is worth the expense.

-I am by no means trying to dissuade anyone from pursuing degrees in music of course.
+I am by no means trying to dissuade anyone from pursuing degrees in the music of course.
 I’m merely sharing other points of view to ponder or consider.

 Using Credit Cards.